shd101wyy/Yo/DESIGN.md

 }

 function main() {
-  const size = readInt()
+  let size = readInt()
   if size < 10 && size > 0 {
-    const arr = makeArray(size) // The function is guaranteed to return an array of size between 1 and 9 } else {
+    let arr = makeArray(size) // The function is guaranteed to return an array of size between 1 and 9 } else {
     makeArray(size) // Compiler Error: size is not between 1 and 9
   }